Pranay-Patil2006/pranay_Week1/README.md

 - The same testbench verifies both RTL and synthesized netlist
 - Netlist represents the true gate-level implementation
 - ABC command performs technology mapping to standard cells
-- Liberty file path should point to the appropriate process corner
+- The liberty file used is the Sky130 PDK standard cell library at typical corner (tt_025C_1v80)

 ## Workshop Tools Summary